yufree/enviGCMS/inst/shinyapps/MDPlot/instructions.md

 - $Cl-H$: calculates the addition of one Cl atom and subtraction of one H atom, corresponding to the exact mass of 33.96103.
 Use the minus sign “-“ to separate the base units.
 This app only support two different unit.

-- $CH2,H2$: specifies that $CH_2$ is the first-order MD unit and $H_2$ is the second-order MD unit, use comma without blank space to separate them.
+- $CH2,O$: specifies that $CH_2$ is the first-order MD unit and $O$ is the second-order MD unit, use comma without blank space to separate them.
 This app only support at most three-order mass defect units.

 - $CH2,Cl-H$:  specifies that $CH_2$ is the first-order MD unit and $Cl-H$ is the second-order MD unit.
 Use comma without blank space to separate the units.